+In In Deployable Repo where we need to create a Images.txt file where need to define all the the product images which has to pull from Jfrog and push to ECR.

-How to Configure Global Variables in GitLab
+How to Configure Group Variables in GitLab

 Identify and set the Group variables and each group will have its own Unique ID.
 Here group is UST Health Proof Products subgroup is Integration Plus:-